Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Add EngageIDE.cpp and build and run the project.

 ## Running EngageIDE (UI controls):
-When you first run the app, it will ask you for the full path of EngageWX.cpp.
+When you first run the app, it will ask you for the full path of EngageIDE.cpp.
 This path will depend on your platform.
 Examples:
 OSX -- /Users/$username$/EngageUI/EngageWX.cpp